I rode an elephant while I was vegan. I know… I feel pretty bad about it.

 - Why are they chained up when not being ridden?

-I don’t think I had a single traveller out of the many dozens that I took riding questioned my ‘authority’ on this issue and not a single person who ‘sat out’ the activity due to concerns about animal cruelty or animal use.
+I don’t think I had a single traveler out of the many dozens that I took riding questioned my ‘authority’ on this issue and not a single person who ‘sat out’ the activity due to concerns about animal cruelty or animal use.
 Looking back I am kind of horrified to think how I was seen to be an authority on this issue (and how quickly we can have this authority bestowed upon us).

 So fast forward to when I became vegan in 2009.
 My parents came over to visit me and I had been living in Thailand for a short time (I had moved to Thailand to teach).

-I’d been vegan for about 8 months and I was desperate for them to enjoy their first ever trip to Asia and the place that I was calling home.
+I’d been vegan for about 8 months and I was desperate for them to enjoy their first-ever trip to Asia and the place that I was calling home.
 We were in Chiang Mai, I think I was stuck coming up with something to do so I suggested that we all go elephant riding!

 We went and it was just the same as before.
 The mahouts looked bored, the elephant trudged on the same pathways and there was a bullhook.
 I remember feeling a little bit awkward about it, and even more so when Dad said that he hadn’t felt good about the elephant riding and he wasn’t even vegan!

-It was only when I learned about the prajaan some time after that that I realised that elephant riding was really REALLY cruel.
+It was only when I learned about the prajaan some time after that that I realized that elephant riding was really REALLY cruel.
 Even at this point guess I was still thinking about animal use from a welfarist stance rather than an anti-speciesist stance (which has been pretty new learning for me).

 If I am being entirely honest, I think it took me several years to really understand that any use of animals is wrong and even more recently the idea of Consistent Anti-Oppression which is something I am currently grappling with.
 I must always be learning and growing and this must shape my future actions.